tudorhirtopanu/number-classifier-nn/README.md

 - C/C++ Extension Pack (Microsoft)
 - CMake Tools (Microsoft)

+You will also need a Clang or GCC compiler.

 To set up and run the project in VSCode:

 1. **Clone the repository / Download ZIP**: